swharden/SWHarden.com/content/blog/2010-07-14-high-altitude-balloon-transmitter.md

 # 6/15/2010 - IMPROVED BUILD

-__Here you can see me__ (center arrow) showing the students how to receive the Morse code signal sent from the small transmitter (left arrow) using a laptop running [QRSS VD (my software)](https://swharden.com/blog/qrss_vd/) analyzing audio from and an Icom706 mkII radio receiver attached to a dipole (right arrow).
+__Here you can see me__ (center arrow) showing the students how to receive the Morse code signal sent from the small transmitter (left arrow) using a laptop running QRSS VD analyzing audio from and an Icom706 mkII radio receiver attached to a dipole (right arrow).

 <div class="text-center img-border">